Monash University, Clayton campus

 The nightlife is brilliant, with a multitude of bars and nightclubs, and the international community is also very active.
 Being right next to the mountains, and extremely close to the borders of France and Switzerland, means that travelling and hiking during the weekends is also super easy.
 Overall, the experience so far has been unforgettable, and I look forward to what the rest of the year will bring."

-- Integrated study abroad programme (Monash) - Full fees paid to Warwick; Student loan available if eligible.
+- Integrated study abroad programme - Full fees paid to Warwick; Student loan available if eligible.
 Students studying in Melbourne typically find the cost of living higher than the UK.
-The cost of living is significantly cheaper in Malaysia.
+The cost of living is significantly cheaper in Malaysia and Barcelona.
 Funding the cost of flights, accommodation, and living expenses remains your responsibility.
 Health insurance is mandatory for an Australian study visa.
 More information available.

 - Grants & Scholarships - various schemes are run annually to support you on your time away from Warwick.
 These can vary from travel subsidies to a monthly grant to supplement living costs.
 Awards vary from year to year and have strict eligibility criteria.